 That said, the holiday is an opportunity for socially-distanced get-togethers, parties and (un)official firework displays.

 For those based abroad, it’s a chance for extended phone or video calls to loved ones back home on apps like Zoom, WhatsApp and Skype.

 Heard about the Naira 4 Dollar scheme?
 For every US dollar you send to Nigeria, your recipient will receive a five naira bonus.
-And did we mention the two fee-free transfers and special exchange rates you’ll get when you register with Azimo?
-That all adds up to a fantastic deal.

 What to eat on Nigerian Independence Day